RyanNielson/awesome-unity/README.md

 * [UniMerge (Paid)](https://assetstore.unity.com/packages/tools/version-control/unimerge-9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
 * [UniRx](https://github.com/neuecc/UniRx) - UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
 Rx cures the "asynchronous blues" without async/await.
 * [UnityToolbag](https://github.com/nickgravelyn/unitytoolbag) - Collection of miscellaneous open source scripts and helpers for Unity 5.0.
+* [SuperUnityBuild](https://github.com/superunitybuild/buildtool) - A powerful automation tool for quickly and easily generating builds with Unity
+* [SuperUnityBuild BuildActions](https://github.com/superunitybuild/buildactions) - BuildActions for use with the SuperUnityBuild build automation tool

 ## Video